composer/installers/README.md

 install their package to the correct location based on the specified package type.

-The goal of `installers` is to be a simple package type to install path map.
+The goal of Installers is to be a simple package type to install path map.
 Users can also customize the install path per package and package authors can modify the package name upon installing.

-`installers` isn't intended on replacing all custom installers.
+Installers isn't intended on replacing all custom installers.
 If your package requires special installation handling then by all means, create a custom installer to handle it.